allesklar/tkh_illustrations/README.md

 		$ rake db:migrate

 And then of course restart your server!
+Typically:

+		$ rails s

 Your dev machine and production server must have imagemagick installed.